MeetBhingradiya/Portfolio/Schema.md

 # Superbase Schema for Portfolio Website & Single Person Resume Generator

 ## Certifications
 The Certifications table stores certifications, including a unique ID, user ID, certification name, certification authority, certification URL, and timestamps for creation and updates.
-Designed for user profile management and display on landing pages.
+It is designed for user profile management and display on landing pages.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |